klahrich/chiefhustler/content/diary/investing-diary-0005.md

 </blockquote>

-Actually, yes, there are some people who might deny this reality, and God bless their souls for the opportunity they have given us: the ESG people.

 Now, I said that oil is within my grasp.
 But no particular company is.
 In other words, I am sure oil will do very well in 2022, but I'd be hard-pressed to pinpoint which companies will outperform relative to the others.

 So how can I implement the bet?